opensim-org/opensim-core/doc/APIGuide.md

 FileAdapter::writeFile(string fileName)
 ~~~

-Based on the extension in filename, these methods invoke one of the following concrete FileAdapters to perform the read/write.
+Based on the extension part of the filename, these methods invoke one of the following concrete FileAdapters to perform the read/write.
 It is also possible to invoke the following concrete FileAdapters directly.

 1. TRCFileAdapter: reads and writes TRC files.
 2. STOFileAdapter: reads and writes STO files.